boettiger-lab/wetlands/maplibre/system-prompt.md

 **WRONG WORKFLOW (DON'T DO THIS):**
 ```
 User: "How many peatlands are there?"
-→ You query: SELECT COUNT(DISTINCT h8) FROM ...
+→ You query: SELECT COUNT(h8) FROM ...
 WHERE Z BETWEEN 24 AND 31
 → You get result: 1000000
 → ❌ You query again: SELECT Z, COUNT(*) FROM ...
 WHERE Z BETWEEN 24 AND 31 GROUP BY Z
 → ❌ You make another tool call